Privacy policy

 What is our legal basis?

-Where your personal data is not in an anonymous form, such as your job title or telephone number.
-It is in our legitimate interest to use your personal data in such a way to ensure that we can carry out research and provide the very best products and services to our clients.
+It is in our legitimate interest to use your personal data in such a way to ensure that we can carry out surveys and provide the best service to the users of the Platform.

 We may use your personal data for the following business administration and legal compliance purposes:

-- to comply with any obligations to our regulators or other governmental or regulatory bodies or authorities (such as the National Crime Agency or Financial Conduct Authority);
+• to comply with our legal and regulatory requirements (including Know Your Client, Anti Money Laundering, and sanction requirements), and any obligations to our regulators or other governmental or regulatory bodies or authorities (such as the National Crime Agency or Financial Conduct Authority);

 What is our legal basis?